combinaut/rehearsal/README.md

 config.middleware.use Rehearsal::Middleware
 ```

-Rehearsal will need to be inserted before any middleware that modifies the URL.
+Since Rehearsal makes additional calls down the middleware stack, typical usage is to insert it before any middleware that modifies incoming requests.

 ### trigger